-This post is from Stacie Hassing and Jessica Beacom, the Registered Dietitians behind Simply Nourished.
-If you’d like to submit a recipe, helpful tip, testimonial, or Whole30 article for consideration, email it to email@example.com.
+This post is from Whole30 Coaches Stacie Hassing and Jessica Beacom, the Registered Dietitians behind The Real Food Dietitians.
+If you’d like to submit a recipe, helpful tip, testimonial, or Whole30 article for consideration, email it to [email protected].

 Today, we’re sharing our top 10 dietitian-approved tips on how to have a successful and enjoyable Whole30 experience.
 The first five strategies will set you up for Whole30 success, while the second five will support you during your Whole30 experience.
 We believe in practicing what we preach and so we’ve put these tips to the test through several fantastic rounds of Whole30, and we’re confident they’ll help you rock your Whole30, too.

 Set a date.
 Choose a day in the very near future (within 3-4 days), rather than weeks or a month from now.
 This prevents the “eat all the things” mentality that tends to sneak in when your brain knows that you’re planning to dramatically change your nutrition habits.
 Once you set your date, share it with your family and friends, even posting it on social media if you like.
 (The @Whole30 Instagram community is a great place to find supportive and like-minded people.)
 Bonus: read more about choosing the right start date based on a variety of factors on page 17 in The Whole30.